cadriel/resume/content/main-content.md

     ::SubHeading{Title="Licensing app"}
     ::

+    - Managed a team of 3.
     - Designed and implemented.
     - Defined API endpoints and requirements.
     - Started as Vue2 and re-written in Vue3.

-    ::SubHeading{Title="Onpremise Legacy app rewrite"}
+    ::SubHeading{Title="Toad Intelligence Central"}
     ::

-    - Toad Intelligence Central.
+    - On-premise legacy app re-write.
     - Combined multiple data sources into a central location.
-    - Written in Angular 1.
+    - Originally written in Angular 1.
-    - Designed and implemented a rewrite in Vue3.
+    - Designed and implemented a re-write in Vue3.
     - Ongoing feature updates.

     ::SubHeading{Title="Quest component library"}